 2. Clean Your Carpet – You can also use Borax to clean your carpets and help keep them smelling fresh by adding a half-cup of the powder to each gallon of water in your carpet cleaner.
 Pet owners especially will appreciate the deodorizing ability of borax.

-3. Keep Pests Away – Borax is an expensive and effective way to deter insects and other creatures from your home.
+3. Keep Pests Away – Borax is an inexpensive and effective way to deter insects and other creatures from your home.
 Try sprinkling equal parts of borax and sugar around suspected entryways for ants, roaches, termites, water bugs, and even mice.

 4. Nourish Fruit Trees – By adding the mineral boron to the soil, borax can help keep your fruit trees healthy.
 Lightly spread a cup of borax around the base of your mature fruit trees every few years for enhanced growth and seed development.